acerekovic/face-happiness-prediction/README.md

 4 - big laugh
 5 - thrilled

-Models are trained with the HAPPEI training set, released for the [EmotiW 2016 challenge, subchallenge #2](https://sites.google.com/site/emotiw2016/challenge-details) [1][7], and with manually annotated images collected in [Gallager and Chen, 2009][4].
+Models are trained with the HAPPEI training set [1], and with manually annotated images collected in [Gallager and Chen, 2009][3].
 Training dataset contains 3600 images, and is augmented 10 times.

 The first model, GoogLeNet-FC model, is introduced in [2].
 Given the face image of size 256x256x3, the model is able to estimate the intensity of happiness with 49.1% accuracy.
 The precision of the model is measured on the HAPPEI validation set, extracted with Face Detection model from [2].
 Accuracy of the provided GoogLeNet-FC model is higher than 47% (reported in [2]) because of additional training samples introduced to the HAPPEI training set.

 The second model VGG16 has 50.3 % accuracy, measured on the same validation set.
 Image size for VGG16 is 224x224x3.

-The code for loading the GoogLeNet (utils/googlenet_load.py) is modified version of the code from the TensorBox framework [4].
-The initial weights for the GoogLeNet model are also taken from [4].
-The code for VGG16 model is modification of [6].
+The code for loading the GoogLeNet (utils/googlenet_load.py) is modified version of the code from the [TensorBox framework] [4].
+The initial weights for the GoogLeNet model also originate from the same source.
+The code for VGG16 model is modification of [Davi Frossard's code][6].
 The code is rewritten and extended for the purpose of training and testing with Tensorflow.

 Demo
 ------